Soujannita95/ATM4110/content/environment/howtouse.md

 {{% panel %}} Make the unit converter from Fahrenheit to Celsius by yourself. {{% /panel %}}

 #### IPython
-Interactive Python (IPython) gives you more functionality by providing wider range of commands.
+Interactive Python (IPython) gives you more functionality by providing a wider range of commands than python.
 To launch IPython, simply type
 ```
 $ ipython